Hussain-Naik/PP2-Namaaz-Display/README.md

 - API fetch data for month unable to get next day when end of month
     - Added two single date API reqeust for current and next day

-- Delopyed API Request with GitHub
+- API request failed due to GitHub sercurity
     - Changed reqeust to https and add secure prefix for geonames.

 ### Unsolved Bugs